 “The aesthetic surveillance of performance art by the Romanian Securitate in the 1970s and 1980s”, accepted for publication in Third Text in June 2020 (Arts and Humanities Citation Index)

-“The role of art in restoring human dignity at the threshold of traumatic pasts” in Human Dignity eds.
-Stephanie Arel, Levi Cooper, Vannessa Hellmann (Springer)
+“The role of art in restoring human dignity at the threshold of traumatic pasts” chapter accepted for publication in Human Dignity at the Thresholds, eds.
+Stephanie Arel, Levi Cooper, Vannessa Hellmann (in production – Springer)

 Maria Alina Asavei